-GolfClubAtlas.com is presented to promote frank commentary on golf course architecture.
-Within this commercial-free site, the subject of golf course architecture is discussed in several different sections, including:
+GolfClubAtlas.com exists to promote frank commentary on golf course architecture.
+Within this commercial-free site, the subject of golf course architecture is explored in several different formats, including:

-- Course profiles that highlight the finer virtues of golf architecture found in over 170 courses world-wide.
+- Detailed course profiles that highlight the finer virtues of golf architecture as found in over 170 courses world-wide.

-- a Discussion Group limited to 1,200 people from around the world.
+- A Discussion Group limited to 1,500 individuals from around the world.
 If interested in participating, please contact us.

-Many courses are featured that are lesser known and that don’t overtly promote themselves, but are inspiring places to play.
-Courses that have been written to death (Augusta National, Pebble Beach, etc.) are included for sake of completeness only, but are the shortest profiles.
-The courses included are ones from which the author believes there is much to be learned.
-Many of the courses are not ‘championship’ courses (whatever that means) or necessarily the best conditioned courses, but they share a single important characteristic: they are inspiring to play, be it by yourself, with your dog, family or friends.
-Enjoyment is the primary theme of these descriptions, but when taken together, these course profiles hopefully trace the history and improvements/setbacks in golf course architecture.
-In general, the courses fall into one of four distinct architectural periods.
+Many of the courses profiled are lesser known venues that don’t overtly promote themselves, but where the authors believe there is something important to be learned.
+They may not be ‘championship’ courses (whatever that means) or necessarily the best-conditioned, but they all share the single most important characteristic: they are inspiring to play, be it by yourself or with your dog, family or friends.
+Enjoyment is the hallmark of these descriptions, that taken together hopefully trace the history and evolution of golf course architecture.
+In general, the courses fall into one of four distinct architectural periods:

-1. Pre-1899: The architectural skill employed in these courses is minimal and yet the lesson learned is invaluable: nature provides the most enduring challenge.
-The architects of this day spent only one or two days on site to stake out the tees and greens.
-They had few decisions to make: they didn’t have the ability to move much land.
+1. Pre-1899: The ‘architects’ of this day spent only one or two days on site to stake out the tees and greens.
+They made few decisions as they didn’t have the ability to move much land.
 However, the lesson learned from studying the works of the Old Town Morris and the like is timeless: nature, as opposed to money, provides the most enduring challenges.

-2. 1900-1937: For the first time, architects started to move and shape land to create hazards and add strategic interest.
-Such work started with the heathland courses outside of London and men like Charles Blair Macdonald brought it to America, where he coined the term ‘golf architect’ around 1910.
-Tom Simpson called the Roaring Twenties the ‘Golden Age’ of course design, and he was right.
+2. 1900-1937: Architects began to move and shape land to create hazards and add strategic interest.
+Such work originated with the heathland courses outside of London and men like Charles Blair Macdonald brought it to America, where he coined the term ‘golf architect’ around 1910.
+Tom Simpson correctly titled the Roaring Twenties as the ‘Golden Age’ of course design.

-4. Present: With every imaginable tool available to shape land, modern architects have numerous options that their fore-fathers never did.
-In the mid 1980s, architects manufactured courses with immense visual impact but often times lacking in strategy or charm.
-In addition, such penal courses proved to be expensive to maintain over time.
-As the new century began, architects appreciated once again how to maximize the subtleties in the existing land while tempering how much dirt they moved.
-In addition, the most successful courses tended to be among the less expensive to build as they were being built on natural sandy albeit, remote, sites.
+4. Present: With every imaginable tool available, modern architects have unprecedented options to shape the land.
+In the mid-1980s, architects manufactured courses with immense visual impact but that often lacked charm or enjoyment.
+In addition, these penal courses proved to be expensive to maintain.
+As the new century began, architects again appreciated the subtleties of the existing land and tempered their impact upon it.
+Not surprisingly, the most successful courses tend to be less expensive to construct because they are built on natural sandy albeit, remote, sites.
 Without doubt, golf is meant to be a simple pursuit enjoyed in the great outdoors and the fewer man-made disturbances, the better.
 In this manner, golf architecture has come full circle from a century ago.